AbdullahSherMuhammad/Horse_Breeding_Web_App_Analytics/server/README.md

 **File:** `fetchFeifIdsData.js`

 **Purpose:**
+-Gets data from a feif_ids.json
+-Fetch the data from websources
 - Fetch raw horse data from a web source.
 - Parse response into structured JSON.
 - Save fetched data to `logs/successful_horse_data.json`.
+- Takes logs if data is fetched not, how much etc.

 **Usage:**
 ```bash